 This was the first method I heard about where you light fires at strategic places in your yard so the elephants do not come in.
 The only catch is that you have to keep that fire going through out the whole night!
 I have to say I didn’t see this being very effective.

 Chillies are sure to be a deterrent.
-These can be added to the fire.
+Ad these to a fire.
 But the garden that was devoured had chillies in it and it didn’t seem to work.
 Maybe it only applies to powdered chillies

-Fresh elephant dung that is mixed with chillies and moulded into brinks which can be placed at strategic points around the yard.
+Take fresh elephant dung and mix with chillies and mould into brinks.
+Place these at strategic points around the yard.
 We never got to try this one out though.

 A designer friend said that if you take out your camera and flash them continuously they would go.
 I was too afraid to grab my camera cos I certainly didn’t what to provoke the jumbos and attract any attention to myself.